 It’s Not the Under Performers Who Plan to Leave

-The quickest way to negatively impact your businesses bottom line is to lose your market connected sales leaders.
+The quickest way to negatively impact your business’s bottom line is to lose your market-connected sales leaders.

-- How well does your team accept views contrary to the collective thought?
+- How well does your team accept views contrary to collective thought?

 - How well do you accept views contrary to your own ( that may be dated or jaded by your experience)?

-- Is your business about driving increases in shareholder value or does it need to meet some personal need you have?
+- Is your business about driving increases in shareholder value, or does it need to meet some personal needs you have?

-Sales leaders add a tremendous amount of sales velocity because they are connected to serving your market and buyers they way they must be served today.
+Sales leaders add a tremendous amount of sales velocity because they are connected to serving your market and buyers the way they must be served today.